 But people have regained the will to challenge the bar exam after years.
 People have continued to maintain their will to pass the bar exam for years.
 Wow!

+Everything decays.
 Nothing is forever.
 Not the euphoria when you pass.
 Not the sinking feeling as harsh reality wraps around your brain and turns it into baked potato.

-It’s hard to let go and accept that it was all for nothing.
+In the meantime, it’s hard to let go and accept that it was all for nothing.

 All that squirming like a worm and reaching for the stars only to realize those stars are actually millions of light years away.